11

 1 Answer 1

-At present, there are three types of counters that can be placed on players, plus a fourth that has been revealed in an upcoming set.
+At present, there are four types of counters that can be placed on players.

 1. Poison (Originally seen in Legends, prevalent in Scars of Mirrodin block)